pynbody/genetIC/README.md

 GenetIC
 =======

 GenetIC is a code to generate initial conditions for cosmological simulations, especially for zoom simulations of galaxies.
 It provides support for 'genetic modifications' as described by e.g. [Roth et al 2015](https://arxiv.org/abs/1504.07250), [Rey & Pontzen 2018](https://arxiv.org/abs/1706.04615).
+It also supports 'splicing' as described by [Cadiou et al 2021](https://arxiv.org/abs/2107.03407).
 * The main code is written in C++ and can be found (with build instructions and a test suite) in the subfolder `genetIC`.
 * The code is also available as [docker](http://docker.io) image `apontzen/genetic` (see the user manual for further information)
 * A set of python tools for development and testing is provided in `tools`.
 * If you wish to use the code for science, we recommend adopting a particular version.
-The current release is v1.2 and can be downloaded at https://github.com/pynbody/genetIC/releases/tag/v1.2
+The current release is v1.3 and can be downloaded at https://github.com/pynbody/genetIC/releases/tag/v1.3
-* Documentation can be found in the form of a PDF user manual, also at https://github.com/pynbody/genetIC/releases/tag/v1.2
+* Documentation can be found in the form of a PDF user manual, also at https://github.com/pynbody/genetIC/releases/tag/v1.3
 * The technical underpinnings of the code are described in a release paper at https://arxiv.org/abs/2006.01841

 License and acknowledgement policy